Here is a basic overview of the NVC dance floor. Go here for an easy online course by Joel Young on the NVC Dance Floor and the Empathy cards.

 This step is about taking time to know what I am feeling and say it out loud.
 Have a good look and see what’s really going on.
 Watch out for ‘feelings that blame’ or ‘interpretations’.
 They belong in ‘Jackel’ mode as sharing them will likely trigger defensiveness.
 If you do feel like Jackeling, then step back into it and go for it, BUT keep it internal and use it to help you know yourself.

 This is where you ask.
 It may be a request of yourself.
 It may be of another person.
 It might be just a request to be heard.
-Keep it simple, doable, and present focussed.
+Keep it simple, doable, and present-focused.

 “I would really like to know what you just heard me say.”